AdaCore/spark2014/lrm/source/packages.rst

       Abstract_State => (A, B, (C with External, Input_Only))
    is                     -- Three abstract state names are declared A, B & C.
-                          -- A and B are internal abstract states ...                 -- C is specified as an external state which is input only. end X;
+                          -- A and B are internal abstract states ...                 -- C is specified as external state which is input only. end X;

    package Mileage